XPX-MMC/python-2-exercises/Assignments.md

 ```python
   pprint(CarCollector.get_data())
 ```
-Add this class to your student directory.
-Make sure to import it at the top of your `assignments.py` file:
+Create the `CarCollector` class in your student directory and don't forget to import it in your `assignments.py` file.

 ```python
 from students.stu<your student id>.CarCollector import CarCollector